redux-saga/redux-saga/README.md

 # Using umd build in the browser

 There is also a **umd** build of `redux-saga` available in the `dist/` folder.
 When using the umd build `redux-saga` is available as `ReduxSaga` in the window object.
-This enables you to create Saga middleware without using ES6 `import` sytnax like this:
+This enables you to create Saga middleware without using ES6 `import` syntax like this:

 ```javascript
 var sagaMiddleware = ReduxSaga.default()